 • Do you like to touch your baby’s face and the back of your baby’s head while breastfeeding?
 Some baby’s find any pressure on their heads irritating.
 Touching your baby’s face may also confuse him/her, by making him/her root in that direction for the breast.

 • Does your baby push your finger out of his/her mouth?
 This could indicate an oral aversion.

 • Are you going through unusual stress at the moment?
-Baby can pick this up and become overstimulated and fussy due to this.
+A baby can pick this up and become overstimulated and fussy due to this.

-If you suspect that baby has a tongue tie or has Thrush or ear
+If you suspect that your baby has a tongue tie or has thrush or ear

 infection, get it seen to.
 Tongue tie is fixed easily, with just a

-little snip in the doctor’s office.
-A baby with ear infection or Thrush
+little snip at the doctor’s office.
+A baby with ear infection or thrush

 can be made more comfortable with medications.